ozzysmithjones/ozzysmithjones.github.io/README.md

 ## Oscar Smith-Jones - games programmer

 Oscar, C++, C# programmer studying at staffordshire University.
-Here are some of my projects.
+Here are some of my projects.Some of which may still be in development.

 You can use the [editor on GitHub](https://github.com/ozzysmithjones/ozzysmithjones.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+### Turn based Strategy game.

+[Image](

 ```markdown
 Syntax highlighted code block